 Mammoth Lakes Community Recreation Center (CRC)

-The Recreation Commission is the Town Council’s designated advisory body for this project and have been actively engaged with the community during the past five years to assess the programming needs for the facility.
-The Recreation Commission continues to align the stated programming with the following goals for the Community Recreation Center at Mammoth Creek Park:
+The Parks and Recreation Commission is the Town Council’s designated advisory body for this project and have been actively engaged with the community during the past five years to assess the programming needs for the facility.
+The Commission continues to align the stated programming with the following goals for the Community Recreation Center at Mammoth Creek Park:

 - To enhance the quality of life for residents of Mammoth Lakes.

 - To provide complementary multi-purpose, year-round, indoor and outdoor recreation opportunities accessible to all residents and visitors.

 - To create a venue that encourages and facilitates community social interaction.

 - To provide a ‘recreation destination’ that the entire community of Mammoth Lakes will actively enjoy, value and ultimately be proud to call ‘Our Park.’